Building ChatGPT apps

 JavaScript

-Gadget apps hosting ChatGPT Apps widgets need to install the vite-plugin-chatgpt-widgets package, and add it to their Vite configuration:
+Gadget apps hosting ChatGPT app widgets need to install the vite-plugin-chatgpt-widgets and @gadgetinc/react-chatgpt-apps packages:

 terminal